braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/create_push_primer.md

 To add buttons to your in-app message, you will find a Button 1 textbox and Button 2 textbox underneath the text body prompt.
 Here, you can choose the text that will show on these buttons.
 We recommend "Turn on Notifications" and "Not Now" as starter buttons, but there are many different button prompts you could assign.

-![push_primer][push_primer6]{: style="float:right;max-width:40%;margin-left:15px;"}
+![Push Primer][push_primer6]{: style="float:right;max-width:40%;margin-left:15px;"}

 ### On-click behavior

 After your push primer message has been set up, on-click behavior must be assigned.
-For the corresponding "Turn on Notifications" button you had assigned, you must select "Deep Link Into App".
+For the corresponding "Turn on Notifications" button you had assigned, you must select **Deep Link Into App**.

 #### Deep linking